Get Started 3D Printing Guns

-This guide is designed to give the reader an understanding of the process of making 3D printed guns, and also serves as an an easy-to-follow path to building 3D printed guns in one’s own home or workshop.
+This guide is designed to give the reader an understanding of the process of making 3D-printed guns, and also serves as an easy-to-follow path to building 3D-printed guns in one’s own home or workshop.
 Here you’ll find the information and resources necessary to gain an idea of the time, tools, and materials required to successfully arm oneself outside of bureaucratic constraints.

-En Bloc Press considers the right to arms a fundamental aspect of individual liberty, and views attempts by powerful people to disarm the common citizen with great suspicion.
-The information on these pages serves to frustrate the efforts of the anti-gun bureaucrat, to further demoralize the progressive bugman, and to degrade the efficacy of enforcement agencies.
+The right to arms is a fundamental aspect of individual liberty, and attempts by powerful people to disarm the everyday citizen should be regarded with great suspicion.
+The information on these pages serves to frustrate the efforts of the anti-gun bureaucrat, to further demoralize the progressive bugman, and to degrade the efficacy of supply-side gun control.

 Frequently Asked Questions

 How Much Does a Printer Cost?

 The recommended printer – the Creality Ender 3 – usually costs between $175-$225 depending on the vendor and whether there are any discounts available.

 We suggest you purchase from the Creality official website or the Creality official AliExpress page.
 Be careful ordering from sites like Amazon because you may get an older printer from a storage facility instead of one with the latest firmware.

 How long does it take to assemble the printer?